fluxninja/aperture/docs/content/sdk/java/manual.md

 <CodeSnippet lang="java" snippetName="StandaloneExampleFlow" />

-The above code snippets starts by defining business critical labels that can be passed to Aperture as `FeatureFlowParameters` when making `startFlow` calls.
+The above code snippets is making `startFlow` calls to Aperture.
+For this call, it is important to specify the control point (`featureName` in the example) and business labels that will be aligned with the policy created in Aperture Cloud.
-Labels will be matched to the labels set in the policy created in Aperture Cloud, and a decision will be returned on whether a flow `shouldRun` or not.
-In this example, we only see log returns, but in a production environment, actual business logic could be executed when a request is allowed.
-It is important to make the `end` call made after processing each request, in order to send telemetry data that would provide granular visibility for each flow.
+For each flow that is started, a `shouldRun` decision is made, determining whether to allow the request into the system or to rate limit it.
+In this example, we only see response returns, but in a production environment, actual business logic can be executed when a request is allowed.
+It is important to make the `end` call made after processing each request, to send telemetry data that would provide granular visibility for each flow.

 For more context on using Aperture Java SDK to set feature control points, refer to the [example app][example] available in the repository.